SamuelVanie/youdotcom.el/README.md

 ## ❓ Why?

-I wanted to use YouChat search engine from Emacs, so I wrote this package.
+I wanted to use Youdotcom search engine from Emacs, so I wrote this package.
-The YouChat API is very simple and cheap to use, so I thought it would be a alternative for people who still want to use a search engine instead of chatbots.
+The You API is very simple and cheap to use, so I thought it would be a alternative for people who still want to use a search engine instead of chatbots.
 You will no more need to filter the results by yourself on the web and directly get the results inside of Eamcs without leaving it.

 You can also use it as a simple web browser, but this is not the spirit of an emacs user, right ?

-*N.B: Do not forget to check the pricing of the YouChat search engine API.*
+*N.B: Do not forget to check the pricing of the You search engine API.*

 ## 💾 Installation